Jupiter2600/CTI-tool/README.md

      # The report will be saved as `result.html`
      ```

-   - The result for the tag research is a **result.txt** file with all the domains.
+   - The result for the tag research is a **Malware_domains.txt** file with all the domains.

 📌 **Example of results in the terminal:**